 The most interesting use of the phrase “Spirit of the Lord” is in Acts 8, where the Angel of God spoke to Philip.

 In Acts 8:29, “the Spirit,” called “the Angel of the Lord” in Acts 8:26, told Philip to join the chariot of the Ethiopian eunuch.
 Philip baptized him, and then “the Spirit of the Lord snatched Philip away” (Acts 8:39).

 Trinitarians do not believe that the Spirit of Christ was “manifest in the flesh” (1 Timothy 3:16).
 They do not believe that the Spirit of Christ appeared as the Angel of the Lord and Archangel in the New Testament.
-So modern translations record Acts 8:26 as “an Angel of the Lord.”
-But the translation of Acts 8:26 as “an Angel of the Lord” breaks the rule of Greek grammar.
+Therefore, modern translations record Acts 8:26 as “an Angel of the Lord.”
+However, the translation of Acts 8:26 as “an Angel of the Lord” breaks the rule of Greek grammar.

 The expression “the Angel of the Lord” in the New Testament has no different meaning than it did in the OId Testament.
-The Angel of the Lord was the Spirit of Christ who appeared to Joseph, while the baby Jesus was in Mary’s womb, and later appeared to the Apostles after Jesus’ resurrection.
+The Angel of the Lord was the Spirit of Christ, who appeared to Joseph, while the baby Jesus was in Mary’s womb and later appeared to the Apostles after Jesus’ resurrection.

 The Spirit of Christ in the Letters of Paul

 The Lord is the Spirit